fdchk/pve-spice-puller/README.md

 not to be used in any serious deployment, this thing is so unsafe i wonder how rust even runs it

 - tls is forcefully disabled (!)
+- no auth apart from api token, vms are exposed to whoever has the .vv file
 - a lot of unwraps and not a lot of proper error handling
 - written by an idiot